hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 961

-Then We will surely give them full account [of their deeds] on the basis of knowledge, for We were never absent.
+Then We will surely give them a full account [of their deeds] on the basis of knowledge, for We were never absent.

 # 962